Resignation of Jacinda Ardern: Background

 On 1 August 2017, just seven weeks before the 2017 general election, Ardern assumed the position of leader of the Labour Party, and consequently became leader of the Opposition, following the resignation of Andrew Little.
 Little stood down due to the party's historically low polling.
 Ardern was unanimously confirmed in an election to choose a new leader at a caucus meeting the same day.
 At 37, Ardern became the youngest leader of the Labour Party in its history.
-At the election, Ardern's leadership increased her party's seats from 32 to 46, and formed a minority government in coalition with the Greens and NZ First.
+At the election, Ardern's leadership increased her party's seats from 32 to 46, and formed a minority government in coalition with NZ First and with support from the Greens.
 The Labour Party under Adern won a majority at the 2020 general election, becoming the first government of the mixed-member proportional representation era to gain enough seats to govern alone.
 The party won 65 out of 120 seats in the House of Representatives and over half of the popular vote.
 The party also won the party vote in 71 out of 72 electorates, an unprecedented occurrence in any election in New Zealand history.

 The popular approval of her government, and eventually her personal popularity, began to decisively wane in 2022.
 A Horizons research poll showed that of more than 1000 people polled 35% felt "disappointed" and 28% "angry" about Ardern, with her specifically being targeted rather than the government.
 A rise in anti-vaccine sentiment, encouraged and on occasion funded by external right-wing influences, caused online attacks on Ardern to rise near-exponentially.
 This resulted in the unprecedentedly aggressive occupation of Parliament Grounds in Wellington in 2022.
 The protests were unusually violent, with many participants advocating far-right politics such as Trumpism, white nationalism and Christian fundamentalism.
-Some protesters hung nooses from trees and made threats to lynch politicians, including Ardern, and also gay Minister of Finance Grant Robertson and pregnant MP Steph Lewis.
+Some protesters hung nooses from trees and made threats to lynch politicians, including Ardern, and also gay Finance Minister Grant Robertson and pregnant MP Steph Lewis.
 Antisemitism was reported to be "rife" within the protests, with the Parliamentary grounds vandalised with swastikas, protestors misappropriating yellow stars, and messages targeting Jews written on car windows.
 There were also several reports of sexual assault from within the protest grounds, and protestors were widely reported to be throwing their own faeces at police.
 The violent month-long occupation caused major disruption in Wellington, and The Guardian reported that threats against Ardern had almost tripled.
 The effects of the 2022 COVID-19 induced recession also contributed to an unfavourable perception of Labour, and Ardern personally was blamed by many anti-vaccine protestors in its wake.
-In August 2022, a 1 News/Kantar poll, taken as the cost of living soars in New Zealand, marked Ardern's worst result in the preferred prime minister stakes since her tenure as leader began.
+In August 2022, a 1News/Kantar poll, taken as the cost of living soars in New Zealand, marked Ardern's worst result in the preferred prime minister stakes since her tenure as leader began.
 Despite falling three points as preferred prime minister, Ardern was still ahead of National's Christopher Luxon, at 30% to 22%; she never lost a preferred prime minister poll in her entire tenure.